How To Finance a Car From a Private Seller

 You may have a limited timeframe to complete some paperwork.
 In Washington, as the buyer, you have just 15 days to visit a vehicle licensing office with the certificate of title, bill of sale and payment for fees and taxes.

-In some states, you pay a sales tax for purchasing a car from an individual when you license or register and title your vehicle.
+In some states, you'll also pay a sales tax for purchasing a car from an individual when you license or register and title your vehicle.
 In other situations, you might pay the tax to the lender offering you a private party loan.

 6. Get the Keys to Your New Car

-Congratulations, you've just navigated getting an auto loan to buy a car from a private seller.
+Congratulations, you've just navigated the process of getting an auto loan to buy a privately sold car.

 FAQs about Private Party Auto Loans